-- Briefings are where rally officials provide participants with important information about the next day's stage, the schedule, and any changes or developments.
+- Briefings are where rally officials provide participants with important information about the next day’s stage, the schedule, and any changes or developments.
 Briefings are held every evening, normally at 9 p.m. at the bivouac.
-Information is provided in French, with simultaneous English interpretation.
+Information is provided in French, English and Spanish.

 - Camion is the French word for truck (including ordinary road trucks as well as the racing camions featured in the Paris-Dakar).

 - CP is used to check that participants are following the designated route.
 Usually, three or four checkpoints are set up along each SS, and sometimes along liaison routes as well.
 At checkpoints, contestants hand over a card that they received at the start to one of the organizer staff to have it stamped.
 Heavy penalties are applied if a vehicle does not clear a checkpoint, so ensuring that the vehicle reaches the checkpoint is an important task of the navigator.